-An impairment loss should be recognized as an expense in the income statement immediately, unless the asset is carried at re-valued amount.
-In the case of assets carried at re-valued amount any impairment loss should be treated as a revaluation decrease and is recognized directly against any revaluation surplus for the asset to the extent that the impairment loss does not exceed the amount in the revaluation surplus.
+An impairment loss should be recognised as an expense in the income statement immediately, unless the asset is carried at re-valued amount.
+In the case of assets carried at re-valued amount any impairment loss should be treated as a revaluation decrease and is recognised directly against any revaluation surplus for the asset to the extent that the impairment loss does not exceed the amount in the revaluation surplus.
 Any excess impairment loss is recognized as expense in Profit & Loss.

 If the estimated impairment loss is greater than the carrying amount then a liability must be recognized if, and only if, another Financial Reporting Standard requires such recognition.

 After the recognition of an impairment loss, the depreciation charge for the asset should be adjusted according to the revised carrying amount.
-If an impairment loss is recognized, any related deferred tax assets or liabilities are determined by comparing the revised carrying amount of the asset with its tax base.
+If an impairment loss is recognised, any related deferred tax assets or liabilities are determined by comparing the revised carrying amount of the asset with its tax base.

 Reversing Impairment Loss